richardeee/dify-azure-terraform/README.md

 - Redis -> Azure Cache for Redis
 - Storage -> Azure Blob Storage

-Before you provision Dify, please check and set the variables in variables.tf file.
+Before you provision Dify, please add a terraform.tfvars file, you can refer to terraform.tfvars.example for the variables.